iOSDevTraining/books-and-movies/README.md

 books-and-movies
 ================

-A simple app that pulls books and movies from a JSON feed, lists them in a table view, and shows a lil' detail about them.
+A simple master-detail app that pulls books and movies from a JSON feed, lists them in a table view, and shows a lil' detail about them.
+Built for those who are new to iOS, it uses a few key technologies that you'll use in almost any app you build.

 ![Main view](Main screen.png)

 ## Technologies

-This app uses a variety of technologies you'll use in almost any app you build (you know, assuming your app does networking and has some sort of UI ;).
+Most of the apps you build will use UIKit, which is the built-in widget library for iOS.
+Additionally, if you do any sort of networking in an app, you'll likely be using NSURLSession.
+And if that networking is pulling JSON from a server (or sending JSON *to* a server), you'll probably use NSJSONSerialization.
 From UIKit to NSURLSession to NSJSONSerialization, you can't go wrong with [books-and-movies](https://github.com/iOSDevTraining/books-and-movies). :)

 ### UIKit